estellaka/estella.github.io/_projects/1_project.md

 toc:
   sidebar: left
 ---
-#### Problem
+### Problem
-The Godaddy Digital Care (DC) organization had been provided with licenses for the FullStory platform (a behavioral data analytics tool), but there was minimal team adoption due to a lack of knowledge around how to best use the tool and its potential value.
+The [GoDaddy](https://www.godaddy.com/) Digital Care (DC) organization had been provided with licenses for [FullStory](https://www.fullstory.com/) (a behavioral data analytics tool), but there was minimal team adoption due to a lack of knowledge around how to use the tool and its potential value.

+### Solution
+I created a documentation library and held both team and individual workshops onboarding the DC writing and video teams (~20 members) to the platform.

+### Deliverables

+#### Tools
+FullStory, Confluence, Jira

-#### Solution
+#### Documentation
-To onboard the DC writing and video teams, I created a suite of materials, including:

-- <strong>Documentation</strong>: I created a library of Confluence documentation that included longer-form onboarding content as well as shorter, more specific task articles targeted at filling gaps in team data that our current tools (e.g. Tableau dashboards) could not provide insight into.
+I created a Confluence library of documentation that included longer-form onboarding content, as well as shorter task articles targeted at filling gaps in team data that our current tools (e.g. Tableau Dashboards) cannot provide insight into.

-- <strong>Workshops</strong>: I hosted a
+I’ve recreated some of the more generalizable documentation pieces below, as they may be useful for other FullStory users.
+They’ve been edited to remove confidential information, but the webpages used in examples are primarily from the [GoDaddy Help Center](https://www.godaddy.com/help)GoDaddy Help Center (our customer facing knowledge base).

+- <strong>FullStory "Crash Course"</strong>: This is a short onboarding document summarizing the core functionalities of the FullStory platform.

+- <strong>FullStory Tutorial - Tracking User Journeys</strong>: This article compares three built-in ways the FullStory platform provides to track user movement on websites, and proposes an alternative metric that can be built to track source traffic.

-#### Deliverables
+#### Workshops

-- brunch
-- fixie

 Every project has a beautiful feature showcase page.
 It's easy to include images in a flexible 3-column grid format.